 The following information, which relates only to UK taxation, is applicable to persons who are resident in the UK and who beneficially own Ordinary Shares as investments and not as securities to be realised in the course of a trade.
-It is based on the law and practice currently in force in the UK.
-The information is not exhaustive and does not apply to potential investors:
+It is based on the UK tax law and HMRC practice currently in force in the UK.
+Such law and practice (including, without limitation, rates of tax) is in principle subject to change at any time.

+The following information is not exhaustive and does not apply to potential investors: